TRUST, TRANSPARENCY AND GETTING BACK TO THE OFFICE

 TRUST OR TRANSPARENCY

-Although trust and transparency are on the same spectrum, they mean slightly different things and can create a difficult balancing act for leaders to manage.
+Although trust and transparency are clearly related, they mean slightly different things and can create a difficult balancing act for leaders to manage.
 Transparency is about carrying out activities in an open way, without secrets so that people trust that you are being fair and honest.
-An individual in their work may be transparent by saying what they are working on, how, when and whether they are achieving targets.
-An organisation may be transparent, by saying how it is funded, sharing its supply chain details or outlining the hiring process.
+An individual may be transparent in their work by saying what they are working on, how, when and whether they are achieving targets.
+An organisation may be transparent by saying how it is funded, sharing its supply chain details or outlining the hiring process.

 Generally speaking, transparency is a good thing to promote because everyone knows where they stand, has clear expectations and can interact with an organisation feeling fully informed.
-The challenge here is balancing trust and transparency.
+This creates accountability, compliance and does build trust to a point.

-Trust expert, Rachel Botsman, notes how transparency is needed for accountability and compliance.
 However, workplaces with intense levels of transparency, where everyone has to declare everything and prove what they’re doing, actually diminish employee trust because people feel like they are being micromanaged.
+Ironically, documenting everything in order to be transparent gives the impression that your employers or team mates don’t trust you to be getting on with the work.

 It’s therefore important that teams and organisations on the whole are transparent, but that individuals are still allowed some degree of privacy and freedom to do their work as they see fit.